code-423n4/2022-12-gogopool-findings/data/caventa-Q.md

 2.

 Unnecessary casting for the following variables.
-We could have more than 256 variables and lastRewardsAmt that larger than 6.2771017e+57
+We could have more than 256 versions and lastRewardsAmt that larger than 6.2771017e+57

 (See https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/BaseAbstract.sol)